Last Updated on July 22, 2024

 The Cost to Rekey Other Common Locks Around the Home

 You can pick up a rekeyable ABUS padlock on Amazon for a great price.
 Just order the keyway that matches your house key.
-Take it into you local locksmith shop and they will rekey it to match your house key.
+Take it into your local locksmith shop and they will rekey it to match your house key.
 Or, even better, support your local locksmith and they will get you all set with a padlock that works with your home key in one stop.

 The cost to rekey padlocks is usually the same as any other lock cylinder.
 Your local locksmith shop can help you get the right padlock or rekey an existing one.